Resources for behavioural science research

 - ORCID: ORCID provides a persistent digital identifier (known as an ORCID iD) that you own and control, and that distinguishes you from every other researcher.
 I recommend watching this video to understand the potential of having and curating an ORCID ID.

-Resources for estimating sample sizes
+Estimating sample sizes

 Estimating sample sizes for multiple regression